lobhtml/retro-docs/posts/domain-xyz.md

 ### Update 27 July 2026

-Porkbun support responded to my email and told me that "to our current knowledge **the 1.111B pricing tier remains unaffected** after the upcoming changes".
+Porkbun support responded to my email: "to our current knowledge **the 1.111B pricing tier remains unaffected** after the upcoming changes".
+I appreciate that this tier is not being affected, as the low cost is central to the appeal of these novelty domain names.